Using Helix

 Multiple selections

 Also inspired by Kakoune, multiple selections are a core mode of interaction in Helix.
-For example, the standard way of replacing multiple instance of a word is to first select all instances (so there is one selection per instance) and then use the change action (c) to edit them all at the same time.
+For example, the standard way of replacing multiple instances of a word is to first select all instances (so there is one selection per instance) and then use the change action (c) to edit them all at the same time.

 Motions